lzy318/Interflex-Tutorial/index.md

 **Summary**

-This package performs diagnostic tests of multiplicative interaction models and plots non-linear marginal effects of a treatment on an outcome across different values of a moderator, supports both of linear models and GLM models.
+This package performs diagnostic tests of multiplicative interaction models and plots flexible marginal effects of a treatment on an outcome across different values of a moderator, supporting linear models and GLM models.

 **Authors**: Jens Hainmueller, Jonathan Mummolo, Yiqing Xu and Ziyi Liu (maintainer)